mervinj3546/explainthis/CACHE_OPTIMIZATION.md

 - Can add metrics dashboard if needed

 ## Next Steps (Optional)
-1. **Background job**: Update popular stocks proactively during market hours
-2. **User-based caching**: Different cache rules for premium vs free users
+1. **User-based caching**: Different cache rules for premium vs free users
-3. **Geographic caching**: CDN-style caching for global users
+2. **Geographic caching**: CDN-style caching for global users
-4. **Cache warming**: Pre-populate cache for watchlist stocks
+3. **Cache analytics**: Monitor hit ratios and API usage patterns

 ## Configuration
 All cache durations are configurable in `/server/storage.ts` - can be adjusted based on API costs vs freshness requirements.